 Ottolenghi has long championed more colourful, flavour-packed meals that put more plants at the centre of the plate.
 From Plenty and Plenty More to his most recent instalment, Ottolenghi FLAVOUR, this multi-award-winning cookbook series shows that Ottolenghi really knows what he’s doing when it comes to making veg the hero.
-His latest cookbook, Ottolenghi FLAVOUR, co-written with Ixta Belfrage, will show you how to hack into the hidden depths of flavour contained within each vegetable, how to elevate simple produce to great heights, and how to match, offset, and complement your ingredients to create truly extraordinary dishes.
+Co-written with Ixta Belfrage, Ottolenghi FLAVOUR, will show you how to hack into the hidden depths of flavour contained within each vegetable, how to elevate simple produce to great heights, and how to match, offset, and complement your ingredients to create truly extraordinary dishes.

-Stuffed with plant-centric, feel-good recipes, Eat Green will show you how to put more seasonal vegetables and plants at the centre of your plate.
+Packed with plant-centric, feel-good recipes, Eat Green will show you how to put more seasonal vegetables and plants at the centre of your plate.
 While there are recipes for meat and fish, this flexitarian cookbook gently encourages you to embrace less (but better quality) meat and is packed with inspiring tips and advice to help you make recipes vegetarian or vegan, and to cut food waste in the process.
-This is a cookbook for anyone interested in eating for a greener planet.

-This British GPs guide to the radical healing power of a plant-based diet is a must-have for anyone seeking a comprehensive, easy-to-read exploration of the nutritional science of plant-based eating.
-Dr Gemma Newman breaks down the science and shares simple recipes to help the everyday cook eat more plants and less meat.
+This GP’s guide to the potential health benefits of a plant-based diet is a must-have for anyone seeking a comprehensive, easy-to-read exploration of the nutritional science of plant-based eating.
+Dr Gemma Newman breaks down the jargon and shares simple recipes to help the everyday cook eat more plants and less meat.

 If you’re looking for midweek vegan dinner ideas, One Pot Vegan is the one.
 Jam-packed with 80 plant-based recipes that can all be made in one pot, one tray or one pan, these are quick, fuss-free, creative and inspiring dinners.
-Think: One-Pan Lazy Lasagne, Whole Roasted Cauliflower Katsu and the amazing 'Chicken' Supreme.
+Think one-pan lazy lasagne, whole-roasted cauliflower katsu and hearty ‘Chicken’ supreme.

-This beautiful cookbook is all about nourishing, vegetarian recipes that put wholefoods, spices, herbs and seasonal vegetables front and centre.
-From Brown Rice Bibimbap Bowls with smoky peppers to Pumpkin Bao to Quinoa and Broad Bean Falafel, you'll find plenty to inspire.
+This beautifully-presented cookbook is all about nourishing, vegetarian recipes that put wholefoods, spices, herbs and seasonal vegetables front and centre.
+From brown rice bibimbap bowls with smoky peppers to pumpkin bao to quinoa and broad bean falafel, this is elevated yet accessible plant-based cooking.

-Get all of your vegetarian and vegan traybake dinners in the second cookbook of the best-selling The Roasting Tin series.
-Seasonal vegetables, hearty grains and flavourful dressings are the focus of this cookbook with dinners that you can throw together in one tray and chuck in the oven for minimal fuss and maximum flavour.
+Seasonal vegetables, hearty grains and flavourful dressings are the focus of this cookbook with one-tin dinners that you can throw together in one tray and chuck in the oven for minimal fuss and maximum flavour.

-“This will be the first health book we have done, its the learnings we have had from helping more than 50,000 people through our health courses over the last 10 years”, say The Happy Pear twins.
-With meal plans, shopping lists and 4 plans to improve your heart, skin, gut and shape, this is an incredible well-explained and concise resource towards a healthier, plant-based lifestyle.
-Try these Vegan Easy Mexican Enchiladas to get a taster.
+“This will be the first health book we have done, it’s the learnings we have had from helping more than 50,000 people through our health courses over the last 10 years”, say The Happy Pear twins.
+With meal plans, shopping lists and 4 plans to improve your heart, skin, gut and shape, this is a well-explained and concise resource for a healthier, plant-based lifestyle.